Asset Inventory Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 Q: How should third-party resources be tracked in inventory?

-A: Third-party resources (SaaS tools, external APIs, vendor-hosted services) are tracked as first-class records with documented usage, business justification, and mitigations per MAS-CSO-TPR.
+A: Third-party resources (SaaS tools, external APIs, vendor-hosted services) are tracked as first-class records with documented usage, business justification, mitigations, and compensating controls per MAS-CSO-TPR.
 Not in a separate spreadsheet.
 In the same system as infrastructure inventory, with the same linkage to components and documentation.
 These resources rarely make it into traditional inventories because they are not cloud resources in the usual sense, but under MAS they must be documented with enough detail for an assessor to evaluate the risk.

 This article is part of a 15-part series on the operational disciplines that CMMC, FedRAMP Rev5, and FedRAMP 20x all test.
 [Read the series overview: Stop Building for Compliance.
 Build for Operations.]